The Chatham Conservation Foundation (CCF)

 The Chatham Conservation Foundation (CCF), preserves land for the benefit of the people, plants, animals, and ecosystems of Chatham.
 It is a non-profit organization dedicated to the purpose of acquiring land, by gift or purchase, to be preserved in its natural state in perpetuity.
 It was the first private land trust on Cape Cod when it received its charter from the Commonwealth of Massachusetts in 1962.
-The Foundation is governed by a volunteer Board of Trustees and supported by a dues-paying membership.
-An annual meeting of the membership is held generally on the first week in August in Chatham.
 Visit its website at https://chathamconservationfoundation.org.
+CCF owns the land including or surrounding much of the salt marsh in Chatham.

 " "